LGBTQ+ History Month: Growing up in a time when being homosexual was illegal

 Home Instead Brighton, Hove and Shoreham are working towards improving the quality of care and support for older LGBTQ+ people in our local area.
 Read on for Alan's story.

 Home Instead Brighton, Hove and Shoreham are working towards improving the quality of care and support for older lesbian, gay, bisexual, trans and queer+ people in our local area.
-We look to assist LGBTQ+ people over 50 to live full, vibrant and respected lives free from isolation, loneliness, discrimination and prejudice.
+We offer a range of tailored services to help our clients get the best out of life, and look to assist LGBTQ+ people over 50 to live full, vibrant and respected lives free from isolation, loneliness, discrimination and prejudice.

 In support of LGBTQ+ History month we spoke to our own client, Alan, who told us of many times in his life when he had faced prejudice for being gay.
 He shared with us some of his personal experiences and how times have changed since he was a young man.